 - Other constitution and bylaws changes.
 The new Act also sets out different provisions for dealing with conflict of interest, providing notice of meetings, absentee voting, requisitioned meetings, removal of directors by the members, timing of the Annual Meeting, time required to publish financial statements, and other governance matters.

 We encourage you to read more about the new legislation, in particular our writings below, and to contact us at your convenience for any assistance you might require.
 For many organizations, compliance will require a careful plan of changes to membership classes and board structures, which will require member engagement and approval.
 Transition to the new law will involve much more than bylaw-tweaking.
-Two years might seem like a long time, but we think it is important to get started now.

 Feel free to contact us at the Sport Law & Strategy Group to help your organization with the transition.

 We’ve written extensively on the subject of the NFP Act: